Basic Backpacking Primer

 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their freshness into you, and the storms their energy, while cares will drop off like falling leaves.” –John Muir

 Backpacking is a favorite way for many people to enjoy nature.
 Moving a slower pace, the mountains are savored.
 The rhythm of hiking seems to make all the stresses of day-to-day life seem that much more insignificant.
 And there are few experiences sweeter in life than being on a ridge, drinking some tea and watching the sunset over the distant mountains.

 Backpacking is a past time that many people, especially once moving to Colorado, are curious to try.
 But the thought of going overnight into the mountains, especially solo, is not too appealing for some.
-Which is why this trip was thought up.
-A chance to experience the fun of an overnight backpack trip with a good group of people and without the worries that going solo can produce.
-If you are new to backpacking, this trip will help you become familiar with what exactly an overnight trip entails and how enjoyable it can be.
+If you are new to backpacking, this primer will help you become familiar with what exactly an overnight trip entails and how enjoyable it can be.